securityfirst/Umbrella_android/README.md

 * Email
 * The Internet
 * Social Media
-* Radios and Satelite Phones
+* Radios and Satellite Phones

 **Travel:**